As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Each country and culture has its unique way of making wine, and although it’s been the same for centuries, markets and buyer pressure affect production.

-- Italian winemaking style – Italian wines are known for boldness, accentuated tannins, and robustness.
+• Italian winemaking style – Italian wines are known for boldness, accentuated tannins, and robustness.
 Pressure from specific markets forced Italian winemakers to use Botti or oak barrels to age their wines.
-This softens the wine for the more sensitive buyer palate.
+This softens the wine for the more sensitive buyer’s palate.

-TIP: If you are interested in learning more about properly storing sparkling wines of all types, you really need to read this helpful article I wrote.
-If you want to learn more about wine freezing, check out the interesting results of how long it took my wine to freeze and how it turned out once thawed.
-To learn what temperature wine freezes, this article will be very helpful for you.
+TIP: If you are interested in learning more about properly storing sparkling wines of all types, read this helpful article.
+To learn more about wine freezing, check out the interesting results of how long it took my wine to freeze and how it turned out once thawed.

 Are French or Italian Wines Better?